techstop/techstop/content/post/test-drive-read-speed-hdparm.md

 ---
 author: Antonio
-title: "Test Drive Read Speed With hdparm"
+title: "Test Disk Drive Read Speed With hdparm"
 date: 2022-04-01T11:58:07-04:00
 draft: false
 type: post
 url: /test-drive-read-speed-hdparm/
-description: "Test your SSD or HDD drive read speeds on linux with hdparm. hdparm can give you an accurate representation of the read speeds of your drives to see if they're performing as expected."
+description: "Test your SSD or HDD drive read speeds on linux with hdparm. hdparm can give you an accurate representation of the read speeds of your disk drives to see if they're performing as expected."
 categories:
 - linux
 tags: